 With a plant health care (PHC) program, your landscape is managed holistically with routine monitoring and preventative treatments.
 The PHC program is comprehensive and takes the entire property into account.

 Even though trees are the dominant feature of a home landscape, it also shares the same area with the grass, shrubs, and other plants.
-So. the care of each plant in a landscape can affect the health of every plant in that landscape.
+So, the care of each plant can affect the health of every plant in your landscape.

 Our total plant health care approach combines preventative and therapeutic treatments to provide residential trees and shrubs with everything they need to thrive.

 Trees in our landscape frequently suffer from a lack of nutrients.
 In the forest, trees enjoy the benefits of nutrient-rich soil from decomposing leaves.